 Human Health and Economic Costs of Air Pollution in Utah

 This work was supported by Brigham Young University through the College Undergraduate Research Awards program and the Department of Plant & Wildlife Sciences.
-See the end of this document for the author list and affiliations.
+The peer-reviewed version of this research is now freely available at the scientific journal Atmosphere.
 For more information, contact ierrigo95(a)gmail.com or benabbott(a)byu.edu.
 For the PDF version of this report, click here.
-First published on 23rd of January 2020.
+This report was first published on 23rd of January 2020.

 Study Authors and Affiliations

 Isabella M. Errigo1*, Benjamin W. Abbott1*, Daniel L. Mendoza2, Robert A. Chaney3, Andrew Freeman4, Jeff Glenn3, Peter D. Howe5, Thom Carter6, Randal Martin7, Logan Mitchell2, James Johnston3, Heather Holmes8, Trang Tran9, Rebecca J. Frei10, Andrew Follett11, Samuel Bratsman1, Leslie Lange1, Derrek Wilson1, Audrey Stacey1, Sayedeh Sara Sayedi1

 1 Brigham Young University, Plant & Wildlife Sciences

 2University of Utah, Atmospheric Sciences

 3Brigham Young University, Public Health